benjaminbolbrinker/teoroo-journal-club/README.rst

 In Python the :code:`setup.py` allows to us to install and distribute the package via somthing like :code:`pip install .`.

 It seems obvious that the C or Rust codes that we have written should be part of the package which we want to distribute.
 When using python one usually distinguishes between built distributions and source distribtions.
 Built distribtions can be though of as binaries (although they might as well not be because they might only contain Python code) in which a package is compiled for a particular hardware and operating system.
 It is not feasable however to provide build distributions for every platform.
 Packagers solve this issue by turning source distribtions into built distribtions "on the fly".

-Luckily, when using the Python C API or the PyO3 crate in combination with :code:`setuptools` we do not have to care about all that to much.
+Luckily, when using the Python C API or the PyO3 crate in combination with :code:`setuptools` we do not have to care about all that to much in detail.

 When using the Python C API one can include the following parameter into the :code:`setup` function.
-This takes care of the compilation and linking process.
+This takes care of the whole compilation and linking process when installing the package using e.g. :code:`pip install .`.

 .. code:: python